HomeDevopsLab/LAB00-cloudinit-templates/Readme.md

 * create a user account with SSH keys.

 ## Prerequisites

+### Required tools
 To perform the exercises published here, you will need access to a Proxmox server and have the following tools installed:
 * ansible
 * ssh client

+### Required skills
+Knowledge required to learn the material:
+* basic knowledge of Linux system
+* ability to work with SSH keys

 ## Repository structure
 ### Exercises